-To begin with, let’s first categorize the different audio formats under three categories: ‘Audio Uncompressed Audio Formats’, ‘Audio Formats with Lossy Compression’, and ‘Audio Formats with Lossless Compression’.
-Now then, let’s dive in and understand what compression is, what are the differences between each of the three categories, and what are some of the audio formats that fall under each category.
+To begin with, let’s first categorize the different audio formats under three categories: ‘Audio Uncompressed Audio Formats,’ ‘Audio Formats with Lossy Compression,’ and ‘Audio Formats with Lossless Compression.
+Now then, let’s dive in and understand what compression is the differences between each of the three categories, and some of the audio formats that fall under each category.

-Generally speaking, audio compression, be it lossy or lossless, is the process of compressing or shrinking down the size of an audio file and evening-out the span between the loudest and softest parts of an audio recording to average-out the audio and make it easier for ordinary people to comprehend.
-The process usually involves some loss of data (with lossy compression), and in turn quality, in exchange for smaller file size.
-However, oftentimes, the changes made during compression are not easily discernible and one can barely find out the difference between the compressed and the original file.
+Generally speaking, audio compression, be it lossy or lossless, is the process of compressing or shrinking down the size of an audio file and evening out the span between the loudest and softest parts of an audio recording to average out the audio and make it easier for ordinary people to comprehend.
+The process usually involves some loss of data (with lossy compression) and, in turn, quality in exchange for a smaller file size.
+However, frequently, the changes made during compression are not easily discernible, and one can barely determine the difference between the compressed and the original file.

 Since compression degrades the audio quality to some extent, an obvious question arises,

-Well, simply because, an uncompressed audio file comprises of the original/actual sound waves, which is then captured and converted into a digital form without much processing.
+Well, simply because an uncompressed audio file comprises the original/actual sound waves, which are then captured and converted into a digital form without much processing.
 And, since the file contains original sound waves, the amount of information and detail in the file tend to increase its size, causing it to end up consuming a lot of disk space.

-One of the most important elements required to perform compression on an audio file is a codec.
+A codec is one of the most important elements required to perform compression on an audio file.
 For the uninitiated, a codec can be either a hardware device or a computer program that can encode and decode the audio as it is transmitted and received.
-Similar to how the quality of a DAC and an audio file play their part in delivering a high-quality audio experience, a good quality codec also performs a crucial role in determining the kind of audio quality and listening experience one can expect out of their device.
+Similar to how the quality of a DAC and an audio file play their part in delivering a high-quality audio experience, a good quality codec also plays a crucial role in determining the kind of audio quality and listening experience one can expect from their device.